-The Partnership does not offset financial instruments in the Consolidated Statement of Financial Condition.
-However, the Partnership enters into master netting arrangements with counterparties for securities purchased under agreements to resell that are subject to net settlement in the event of default.
+Edward Jones does not offset financial instruments in the Consolidated Statement of Financial Condition.
+However, Edward Jones enters into master netting arrangements with counterparties for securities purchased under agreements to resell that are subject to net settlement in the event of default.
 These agreements create a right of offset for the amounts due to and due from the same counterparty in the event of default or bankruptcy.

-The following table shows the Partnership's securities purchased under agreements to resell as of December 31, 2022:
+The following table shows the securities purchased under agreements to resell as of December 31, 2023:

-Gross amounts offset in the Consolidated Statement of Net amounts presented in the Consolidated Statement of Gross amounts not offset in the Consolidated Statement of Financial Condition Gross amounts of recognized assets Financial Condition Financial Condition Financial instruments Securities collateral Net amount \$ 437 437 (437) \$ -
+Gross amounts offset in the Consolidated Statement of Net amounts presented in the Consolidated Statement of Gross amount the Consolidat of Financia Gross amou recognized a Financial Condition Financial Condition Financial instruments Securities collateral Net a mount \$ 9: 50 950 (950) \$